mesos/elasticsearch/README.md

 $ docker inspect <ID> |  grep IPAddress # Find out the slave IP
 ```

-Now open the browser at http://<SLAVE_IP>:9200
+Now open the browser at http://SLAVE_IP:9200

 When you are done with docker compose kill the containers and remove everything:

 ```
-$ docker-copmose kill
+$ docker-compose kill
 $ docker-compose rm --force -v
 ```